vinfreecs/genga/docs/Setup.rst

 Linux
 ^^^^^

-| Install the gcc compiler (for example,in Ubuntu install build-essential package)
+| Install the gcc compiler (for example, in Ubuntu install build-essential package)
-| Download the CUDA toolkit from here: https://developer.nvidia.com/cuda-downloads .
+| Download the CUDA toolkit from: https://developer.nvidia.com/cuda-downloads .
 | Install the CUDA toolkit.
 | Reboot
 | Run :literal:`nvidia-smi` to check CUDA and the available GPUs.